nicoma/hf2gcode-GUI/README.md

 This GUI is intended to be released under an open source license (for example MIT, Apache‑2.0, or GPL‑3.0).
 Add a `LICENSE` file at the root of the repository with your chosen license text.

 Note that hf2gcode itself is licensed under GPLv3 (see its repository for details).
 Depending on how you integrate hf2gcode (e.g. as an external binary versus linking as a library), GPL compatibility may affect what license you should choose for this GUI.
-Please review the hf2gcode license and consider your own licensing accordingly.[3][1]
+Please review the hf2gcode license and consider your own licensing accordingly.

 Contributing
 ------------